Some extremal results on hypergraph Tur\'{a}n problems: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have studied some cases in hypergraph \turan problems.
-The first is the hypergraph extension of the bipartite \turan problem.
-The authors in \cite{Mubayi2004} introduced this problem and gave some general bounds and constructions.
+In this paper, we have studied two extensions of hypergraph Tur\'{a}n problems of complete bipartite graphs.
+The first object is the complete bipartite $r$-graph.
+The authors in \cite{Mubayi2004} introduced this structure and gave some general bounds and constructions for $\text{ex}_{r}(n,K_{s,t}^{(r)})$.
 They also presented a conjecture for $3$-graphs.
 Here we generalize their conjecture for $r\geqslant 3.$ \begin{conjecture} Let $s,t$ be integers with $2\leqslant s\leqslant t,$ then

 \end{conjecture}